unionlabs/union/sui/ucs03_zkgm/README.md

     proof_height: u64,
     relayer: address,
     relayer_msg: vector<u8>,
-    exec_ctx: ExecutionCtx,
+    exec_ctx: RecvCtx,
 )
 ```

 This function checks whether all the instructions are run within the `exec_ctx` and if not, it aborts.
 But they are already run, then it consumes
-the `ExecutionCtx` and calls the `ibc::recv_packet` to commit the packet.
-Note again that the Sui's type-system enforces `ExecutionCtx` to be passed
+the `RecvCtx` and calls the `ibc::recv_packet` to commit the packet.
+Note again that the Sui's type-system enforces `RecvCtx` to be passed
 to this function within the same PTB.
 Otherwise, it will not be possible to consume the type and the whole PTB will be reverted.

 Most of the work here is done by voyager because now it cannot simply forward the packets but it needs to check whether the packet is a zkgm packet.